-About The Forum, Social scientist Daniel Yankelovich said of a study he conducted of participants of The Forum: “Several of the study’s findings surprised me quite a bit, especially the large number of participants for whom The Forum proved to be ‘one of the most valued experiences of my life’.
+About The Forum, Social scientist Daniel Yankelovich said of a large scale study he conducted of participants of The Forum: “Several of the study’s findings surprised me quite a bit, especially the large number of participants for whom The Forum proved to be ‘one of the most valued experiences of my life’.
 This is not a sentiment that people, especially successful, well-educated people, express lightly.”

 Werner Erhard is largely self-educated, albeit with tutoring from some important thinkers of his time - Richard Feynman, Michel Foucault, Humberto Maturana, Sir Karl Popper and Hilary Putnam to name a few.
 Philosopher Michael E. Zimmerman said of Erhard, “He had no particular formal training in anything, but he understood things as well as anyone I’d ever seen; and I’ve been around a lot of smart people in academia.
 This is an extraordinary intellect I saw at work”.
 In recognition of his humanitarian work around the world, in 1988 Werner Erhard was awarded the Mahatma Gandhi Humanitarian Award.